Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 Nutritious Diet and Exercise

 A balanced diet and regular exercise are not just buzzwords in the weight loss world; they are critical components in maintaining hormonal balance.
+Maintaining a normal weight through a balanced diet and regular exercise is essential, especially during menopause, to reduce the severity of hot flashes and night sweats.
 Incorporating a healthy diet, like a balanced one, can improve overall hormone health.
 Here are some tips:

 • Reduce added sugar intake, particularly from sugary drinks